 High quality lamb has a luscious, non-gamey taste and makes an elegant and impressive entrée.
 Ask your butcher to French the lamb and slice it into double chops.
 The double lamb chops provide a thicker, juicier meat.
 The definition of French-style is cutting the fat or meat away from the bone for presentation purposes.
 For lamb Frenching is highly recommended, because it is usually only fat that is cut away and not meat.
 I would not cut any meat away from the bone for presentation purposes, I would want to eat it!
 Add the sauce to pump this dish up to decadent.
 Take this opportunity to introduce lamb to your kids.
-Meat on a stick never tasted so good.
+Meat on a stick never tasted so good!
+I am using Fig Balsamic Vinegar Aged 18 Years by Spicewood Food Company and can be ordered on-line.
 Serves 2 and is perfect for a date night meal or double the recipe for a family of 4 or a dinner party.

 2 double lamb loin rib chops Frenched – (4 ribs)